NP95/cc/README.md

 author's own experience, a very large semiconductor company (beginning with a Q.) produced an ARM-based SOC which exhitbited a very serious coherence protocol deadlock which was not detected until the near complete RTL had reached emulation.
+The project was eventually cancelled and the team laid-off.

 ## Discussion